Square (video game company): 1985–1987: First games, Final Fantasy

 In April 1986, Square moved into new offices based in Ginza, noted as one of the most expensive areas for companies to operate; Sakaguchi later speculated Miyamoto was hoping to attract business by appearing affluent.
 Square was re-established as an independent developer in September of that year with capital of ¥10 million, buying the original Square gaming division from Den-Yu-Sha in December.
 Sakaguchi was appointed as a Director of Planning and Development, and Hisashi Suzuki became one of the company's directors.
 Due to the high cost of Ginza rents, the company was forced to move into smaller offices in Okachimachi, Taitō.
 Square began struggling financially following multiple commercial failures for Nintendo's Famicom Disk System peripheral.
 Miyamoto asked the company's four directors for game proposals, with plans to have their staff vote on the best idea.
 Sakaguchi proposed making a role-playing video game (RPG), believing it to be a viable project after the success of Enix's Dragon Quest (1986).

 While skeptical, Miyamoto allowed production of the RPG on the condition it only had a five-person team.
 Sakaguchi led development, bringing in Gebelli, Kawazu, Ishii, and Uematsu.
 Production of the game, eventually called Final Fantasy, proceeded in "fits and starts".
 Sakaguchi eventually received help from the other team at Square led by Tanaka, which included Shibuya and newcomer debugger Hiroyuki Ito.
 Production on the game lasted roughly ten months.
 While shipments of 200,000 units were planned, Sakaguchi persuaded Square to double that number.
 Final Fantasy was released in 1987 to commercial success, selling over 400,000 copies in Japan.
-It saw greater sales success in North American when it was released in 1989, selling 700,000 copies.
+It saw greater sales success in North America when it was released in 1990, selling 700,000 copies.
 Two other Japanese successes from 1987 were Rad Racer and The 3-D Battles of WorldRunner.